 Net assets are classified and reported based on the existence or absence of donor-imposed restrictions.
 The Foundation considers contributions to be temporarily restricted if they are received with donor stipulations that restrict the timing or purpose of expending the donated assets.
 All such contributions are reported as permanently restricted or temporarily restricted depending upon specific language in the gift instrument.
 The Board has interpreted UPMIFA as requiring the preservation of the value of the original gift only where there is explicit donor stipulation.
 As a result of this interpretation, the Foundation classifies as permanently restricted net assets the original value of gifts donated to the endowment as well as subsequent gifts to the endowment.
-The remaining portion of the donor-restricted net assets until those amounts are appropriated for expenditure by the Foundation in a manner consistent with the standard of prudence prescribed by UPMIFA.
+The remaining portion of the donor-restricted endowment fund that is not classified as permanently restricted is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by the Foundation in a manner consistent with the standard of prudence prescribed by UPMIFA.
 In accordance with UPMIFA, the Foundation considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds: